Chasson Randle: New Zealand Breakers (2021–2022)

 On December 15, 2021, Randle signed with the New Zealand Breakers of the Australian National Basketball League (NBL) as an injury replacement for Peyton Siva.
 He appeared in just one game – a loss against the Tasmania JackJumpers on December 26 – before Siva returned to action on January 9, 2022, rendering Randle unable to play.
 Randle remained with the team, and on February 10, he was upgraded to a full roster spot following the release of Jeremiah Martin.
 In 17 games during the 2021–22 NBL season, he averaged 7.76 points and 1.35 rebounds per game.

 Grand Rapids Gold (2022–2023)

 On November 4, 2022, Randle was named to the opening night roster for the Grand Rapids Gold.

-Return to the Blue (2023–present)
+Return to the Blue (2023)

 On February 11, 2023, Randle was reacquired by the Oklahoma City Blue.

+Leones de Ponce (2023)

+On April 19, 2023, Randle signed with the Leones de Ponce of the Baloncesto Superior Nacional (BSN).

+AEK Athens (2023–2024)

+On August 17, 2023, Randle signed a one-year contract with Greek club AEK Athens.

+Iowa Wolves (2024)

+On September 27, 2024, Randle signed with the Minnesota Timberwolves, but was waived the next day.
+On October 25, he joined the Iowa Wolves.

+Stockton Kings (2024–2025)

+On December 30, 2024, Randle was traded to the Stockton Kings in a three-team trade involving the Long Island Nets with Iowa receiving Amari Bailey from Long Island and Long Island acquiring Drew Timme from Stockton.

+APR (2025)

+On April 23, 2025, Randle signed with APR in Rwanda, whom he joined for the Basketball Africa League (BAL).

+London Lions (2025-present)

+On October 17, 2025, Randle signed a short-term contract with the London Lions while Shavar Reynolds was recovering from injury.

 Personal life

 The son of Willie and Gwen Randle, he has three sisters: Lakisha, Lamera and Khaliyah.